bsoist/labs/css/README.md

 Take a look at your development environment.
 You should notice two tabs near the top.
 One for each of the two files you'll be using - `index.html` which is the HTML for Mrs. Soistmann's website, and `style.css` which is where you will be adding all of your CSS.

 Down below, you should notice a tab for the terminal.
 Just like the last labe, we don't really need the terminal until we submit, so let's open a browser tab down there by clicking the + next to the terminal tab and then click Browser.

+Then type in `/mypage.html` after the 8083 just like you did in the last lab and then press return (or enter).

 You should now see a preview of Mrs. Soistmann's website.
 You might notice that it looks a bit different than yours.
 Click on the `index.html` tab and see where her HTML is a little different than yours.